 After many years and a lot of mistakes, I’ve finally got a shopping game plan that works.
 I’m spending less money than ever before on my family’s clothing, but I’m able to buy high quality clothing from our favorite brands that we love to wear.
+Here’s how to shop smart for clothes.

 1) Work From the Bottom Up